THE “IGNORANCE” OF THE ‘QELESHE’.

 Spagna—————–Spanja etc.

-The cluster gn is typical in Ancient Greek and Latin/Neolatin languages.
+The cluster gn pronounced as ɲ is typical in Ancient Greek and Latin/Neolatin languages,

-And this is the Albanian njoh =know in 1635:
+and is the same used to write the Albanian njoh =know in 1635:

-We have in greek another word which is exactly the oppossite of ‘know’- ἀγνοέω- not perceive, be ignorant, be unaware of.
+We have in Ancient Greek, another word which is exactly the opposite meaning (antonym) of ‘know’– ἀγνοέω-not perceive, be ignorant, be unaware of.

-This word, like easily noticed is formed from ἀ (a negative prefix)+gnoeo(know, first person).
+This word, like easily noticed is formed from (a privative prefix)+gno+eo(know, first person):

-The verb ‘know’ in Ancient Greek is one of the noun components in the word foreigner(stranger)= Ξεῖνo [ ξένο(ksenos)].
+The verb ‘know’ in Ancient Greek is one of the noun portions in the word foreigner(stranger)= Ξενo [ξένο(ksenos)].

-A stranger is a not known person or a phenomenon, or a person that we do not know .
+A stranger is a not known person or a phenomenon, which we do not know .

-The word ksenophobia= kseno(stranger)+ phobia(fear)=fear from people you don’t know, is the best example.
+The word ksenophobia= kseno(stranger)+ phobia(fear)=fear from people you don’t know, is the best example to describe this.

-From the image above is understandable that ἀ performs the same function like the ξ(Ξξ like X in “Matrix ξ comes from κ+σ, or γ+σ, or χ+σ ) changing to a negative meaning the verb know.
+From the image above is understandable that the initial performs the same function like the ξ(Ξξ like X in “Matrix). ξ is not a simple grapheme and although not a digraph has been used to represent a complex sound κ+σ, or γ+σ, or χ+σ, serving as a prefix which changes to a negative the meaning of the following verb, thus from know to don’t know.

 The consonant ξ is considered a double consonant formed from the smoth κ and the spirant σ (ς).